Ventricular arrhythmias are a group of rhythm disorders which arise distal to the bundle of His 1.

-Whenever the stability of the patient allows it, we must have a 12-lead ECG and a rhythm strip performed in order to diagnose the type of arrhythmia and whether it is ventricular or Supraventricular Tachycardia.
+Whenever the stability of the patient allows it, we must have a 12-lead EKG and a rhythm strip performed in order to diagnose the type of arrhythmia and whether it is ventricular or supraventricular tachycardia.

 Premature Ventricular Complexes

 PVCs occur in patients with or without structural heart disease and tend to become more prevalent with increasing age.
-They can increase in number in clinical situations such as infections, ischemia, stress or toxics consumption.
+They can increase in number in clinical situations such as infections, ischemia, stress or consumption of toxic substances.

 Premature Ventricular Complexes on the Electrocardiogram

 - Premature QRS complex in relation to the expected impulse of the basic rhythm.